|BILL OF HEALTH?

 in this forum:

 Should Congress pass legislation regulating managed care?
 What responsibility do employers share in the current managed care problem?
 What are the benefits of managed care?
 Isn't the HMO debate really a debate over whether health-care should be affordable and accessible for all?
 Is there a better system for healthcare and if so, what is it?
-Jim Anets of Dayton, OH, asks: Everyone is talking about rising costs and decreasing care, but isn't the debate over HMOs really a debate over whether health-care should be affordable and accessible for all?
+Michael Tong of Chicago, IL, asks: Given that employers choose the form of health care for their employees, what responsibility do they share in the current managed care problem?

 Bill Gradison, president of Health Insurance Association of America, responds: